albert-projects/home-lab/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-4-Configuration-Manager-Prerequisites/Configuration-Manager-Prerequisites.md

 <p><img src="https://github.com/albert-projects/home-lab/blob/16cc4642778941f956f39704a2f6ffd482d6a4e3/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-4-Configuration-Manager-Prerequisites/ADK6.png" alt=""></p>
 <h3 id="creating-the-system-management-container">Creating the System Management Container</h3>
 <p>The System Management Container is where Configuration Manager will publish site information in Active Directory.
 This information will be used by clients and servers joined to Active Directory to find the Configuration Manager server.
 Below is a PowerShell script that will automatically create the Management Container in Active Directory.</p>
 <p><strong>Note:</strong>  These steps need to be performed on LABADM01, where we earlier installed the required Active Directory tools.
 If you decided not to install a management server, then install the required administration tools on LABCM01.
-See the earlier post on  <a href="">Installing a Management Server</a>  for how to install the tools.</p>
+See the earlier post on  <a href="https://github.com/albert-projects/home-lab/blob/f2fb331f8a77373e8e5ed5e4cbe77318c04fcf45/Creating-A-Configuration-Manager-(SCCM)-LAB-Environment-Part-2-Installing-A-Management-Server/Installing-A-Management-Server.md">Installing a Management Server</a>  for how to install the tools.</p>
 <pre class=" language-powershell"><code class="prism  language-powershell"><span class="token variable">$CMServer</span> = <span class="token string">"LABCM01"</span>
 <span class="token keyword">try</span>
 <span class="token punctuation">{</span>